bit-broker/website/content/en/docs/consumer/entity.md

 ### Entity Instance Details

-You can ger the details of a particular entity instance by issuing an `HTTP/GET` to the `/entity/:type/:id` end-point.
+You can get the details of a particular entity instance by issuing an `HTTP/GET` to the `/entity/:type/:id` end-point.

 ```shell
 curl http://bbk-consumer:8003/v1/entity/country/34c3ab32774042098ddc0ffa9878e4a1a60b33c0 \